kumkanillam/exploring-glimmer/slides/04-glimmer-history.md

 - Very fast for updates and re-renders

 Note:

+- more about values vs. VirtualDOM:<br>basically Glimmer looks at values (not DOM) & <br>when they change, triggers re-render
 - Not as good for initial renders
-- Significantly improved re-render performance
+- Did significantly improved re-render performance

 Glimmer 1 released Summer 2015